Daniel Russo

 Softaims connects you with rigorously vetted full-time and freelance software engineers across every modern tech stack.
 From AI specialists to Cloud Architects, access a curated network of elite remote talent designed to scale your business.

-Every Jenkins Administrator in our talent pool has gone through our rigorous vetting process, so you can be confident that they will perform as well in reality as they do on paper.
+Every Jenkins Developer in our talent pool has gone through our rigorous vetting process, so you can be confident that they will perform as well in reality as they do on paper.

-Within 48 hours of your request, we send you a list of Jenkins Administrators who meet your needs and who are ready to join your team as soon as you're ready.
+Within 48 hours of your request, we send you a list of Jenkins Developers who meet your needs and who are ready to join your team as soon as you're ready.

 Access top talent from around the world at competitive rates without compromising on quality or expertise.
 Get the best value for your hiring budget.

 Make your hiring process bulletproof with our replacement guarantee.
-Not happy with your Jenkins Administrator?
+Not happy with your Jenkins Developer?
 We'll replace them, no charges, no questions.

-Quickly find Jenkins Administrators that match your requirements with our advanced filtering system.
+Quickly find Jenkins Developers that match your requirements with our advanced filtering system.
 Filter by skills, experience, hourly rate, location, and more.

-Whether you need a full-time team member or a freelance Jenkins Administrator for a specific project, we have the right talent ready to join your team.
+Whether you need a full-time team member or a freelance Jenkins Developer for a specific project, we have the right talent ready to join your team.

 | Features | Softaims | Toptal | Upwork | Freelancers | In-house Resources |